 The 45 villages are distributed across seven regions and have populations ranging from 1,000 to 7,000 people.
-Information on climate and hydrogeology is provided in Supplementary Materials.
+Information on climate and hydrogeology is provided in the online Supplementary Materials.
 In each village, information on water accessibility was obtained through field observation and the assessment of infrastructure by technicians.
 The assessment form, which was adapted from the WHO guidance on sanitary surveys and the National Groundwater Association's recommendations on water point inspections, included observations of water body sources and characteristics, water usage, site-specific attributes, potential pollution sources (especially those related to human or animal wastes), and an intervention appraisal.
 Driller's reports and other available water data were acquired, where possible, from district water engineers and village executive officers in person.
 Data were also sought from the Ministry of Water and Irrigation offices, including aquifer type, thickness, static water level, information on well yield or specific capacity, and water quality.

 Where driller's reports were not available, the district water engineer supplied information such as completion depth and reported yield.
 The reported yield was typically inferred from the time required to fill a storage tank and is not equivalent to potential well yield based on aquifer pump tests (Equation (2)).
 The district water engineer also reported static water level for about half the villages.

 Samples were collected for water quality from the borehole or the nearest access point.
 In addition to boreholes, many villages had secondary water sources, including springs, charco dams (hand-made earthen dams that store overland flow during the rainy season), and dug wells (shallow wells dug by hand to the water table).
 In three cases, a river was also accessed as a secondary source.
 Samples were collected from these secondary sources (mostly consisting of surface water and shallow groundwater from dug wells) to compare against borehole water.
-More information on water quality testing is available in Supplementary Materials, including the type of secondary source for each village.
+More information on water quality testing is available in the Supplementary Materials, including the type of secondary source for each village.

 More than half of the villages (26 out of 45) had an inoperative pump, which prevented groundwater withdrawals altogether (Figure 1).
 Typical pump problems included broken parts and frequent need for repairs.
 Of the nine villages with a hand pump, all required replacement due to current or frequent breakdown.
 The low capacity of hand pumps also hindered access to water.
 Four villages had relatively new boreholes that were never fitted with a pump.
 Thirteen villages had submersible pumps that were broken or needed regular repairs (many of these were old Mono pumps).
 Two of the villages with Mono pumps had old engines that frequently broke.
 The exact reasons for breakdown and failure to repair were not explored, but common reasons include corruption of funds, the inefficiency of water user committees, and lack of spare parts or technical expertise to make repairs (Rural Water Supply Network 2014).

 Other infrastructure problems also limited access or contributed to unsustainability (Figure 1).
 In fact, 85% of villages had more than one infrastructure problem.
 Twenty-one villages experienced unsustainable costs associated with powering the pump.
-Of these, 8 had electricity-powered pumps and 13 had diesel-powered pumps.
+Of these, eight had electricity-powered pumps and 13 had diesel-powered pumps.
 Both electricity tariffs and the cost of diesel fuel are set by the national regulator, but corruption within community-managed schemes could influence the cost for consumers.
 Twenty-three villages had existing distribution networks that required repairs or additional storage tanks or lacked a distribution system altogether.
 Thirty villages needed pipeline extensions and new distribution points to improve access.

-In 3 of the 17 villages with low reported yields, well test records were available to calculate potential yields (Supplementary Material).
+In three of the 17 villages with low reported yields, well test records were available to calculate potential yields (Supplementary Materials).
 In two villages (Mwalala and Bulumbela, Tabora Region), the wells had potential yields that would meet domestic needs if the existing pumps were replaced with more powerful ones.
 In other words, the pump constrains the yield.
 In the other village (Mahene, Tabora Region), the potential yield could not meet domestic needs.
 In other words, the aquifer constrains the yield.
 If a second well were drilled with the same potential yield, the combined production from both wells could meet the domestic needs of the village.